Heal Your Heart Through Your Gut: Understanding the Gut-Heart Connection

 It's not all bad news when it comes to the gut-heart connection.
 The good news is there are healthy compounds your gut microbiota produce called short-chain fatty acids that protect the heart.

 Gut microbiome research takes the idea of eating for a healthy heart to a whole new level.
-This is excellent news because fighting the number one killer in our country needs to be a top priority.
+Gut microbiome research takes the idea of eating for a healthy heart to a whole new level.
+This is encouraging, as supporting overall cardiovascular wellness remains an important focus for long-term health.
 You don't have to wait for research to tell you exactly how to have your microbes work in your favor, you can leverage it right now and take steps to improve the health of your gut microbiome today.

 Here are 5 ways you can begin improving the health of your gut microbiome immediately: